 3. planting seedlings:

-- The best time to plant is in the cool of the morning or in the late afternoon.
+- The best time to plant is in the cool of the morning or in late afternoon.

 - Give seedlings a drink about an hour before planting.